Last Updated on December 6, 2021

 The funeral director will then guide you through the funeral products you may need, want, or not need at all.
 Select only the merchandise and services you want to buy to honor your loved one.

 - Casket.
 There will be several options available, in either metal or wood.
 If your loved one is being cremated, you can rent a casket for the funeral service.
+You can also order a casket online, which takes more effort on your part but can help lower your costs considerably.

 - Cremation urn.
 The funeral home will have some lovely options.
 At Urns Northwest we have a wide selection of premium quality American-made urns to honor your loved one.
 Here are 12 of our favorites.